The Sidmouth Science Festival was started by a small team from the Vision Group for Sidmouth part of the Transition Town initiative.

 Sidmouth Science Festival started in 2012 with a weekend of science events in Sidmouth and at the nearby Norman Lockyer Observatory as well as a single day in local schools and art in the local gallery.

 Super Science Saturday, when drop-in events take place throughout the town, has proved very popular with families as has the Sunday Funday at the Norman Lockyer Observatory where the jet car races have attracted large numbers.
+You can access photos of the 2018 Festival via our public photostream.

 The Sidmouth Science Festival is now a charity - no. 1168115.